Nasimmhn/atg-horse-betting-app/README.md

 # ATG.se frontend interview task

-Responsive (tested on iPhone and Desktop)
+Responsive - tested on iPhone (Safari) and Desktop (Google Chrome) App has been ejected

 Libraries used:
 - Styled-components (https://styled-components.com)